 Over-voltage protection pin.
-This pin pulls to VCC and is latched when an over-voltage condition is detected.
-Connect this pin to the gate of an SCR or MOSFET tied across $V{\mbox{\footnotesize{IN}}}$ and ground to prevent damage to a load device.
+This pin is pulled to VCC and is latched when an over-voltage condition is detected.
+Connect this pin to the gate of an SCR or MOSFET tied across $V{\text{IN}}$ and ground.
+A fuse must be placed upstream to open the input supply rail and prevent damage to the load device.